 When you're ready to grow, use our shopping list to find great garden tools.

 Need an extra hand in the garden?
 Slip on this combination apron/smock with a pouch that carries small tools, seed packets, work gloves and more.
-The Roo also holds harvested veggies or pulled weeds.
-When the pouch is full, open it at the bottom and let veggies slide out onto your table, or dump weeds into the compost pile.
+The Roo Apron also holds harvested veggies or pulled weeds.
+When the bag is full, open it at the bottom and let vegetables slide out onto your table, or dump weeds into the compost pile.
 Aprons come in charcoal gray, leaf green, pink peony and purple orchid.

 Unleash your inner Wolverine with gloves that feature built-in "claws."
 Made of waterproof materials, Genie Garden gloves let you dig in beds and borders without getting dirty and help protect your hands from thorns and briars.
 One size fits most men or women.
 The gloves are also available with claws on only one hand.

 A great garden knife can handle a lot of chores, from digging to slicing through roots and chopping weeds.
-The Hori Hori is a lightweight tool with a stainless-steel blade and a full tang (that is, the stainless steel extends into the handle, so the blade won't bend or break).
-One edge of the blade is serrated, for sawing.
-The other is razor-sharp, for cutting.
-Comes with a leather sheath for storage.
+The Hori Hori is a lightweight tool with a stainless-steel blade and a full tang (that is, the stainless steel extends into the handle so the blade won't bend or break).
+One edge of the blade is serrated for sawing, and the other is razor-sharp for cutting.
+It even comes with a leather sheath for storage.